philipp-winterle/crittr/README.md

 ## Getting Started
 ### Requirements
-Due to some dependecies of Crittr you may need to install some additional software.
+Due to some dependecies of crittr you may need to install some additional software.
 Puppeteer has some special requirements if you are running on an UNIX based operation system.
 You can read more about this fact here.
 Including a list of what to install: [Puppeteer Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch)

 ### Installation
-To use Crittr as a module or cli in your nodejs environment just install it with
+To use crittr as a module or cli in your nodejs environment just install it with
 ```
 npm i crittr
 ```
 ### Usage
 #### Modul usage
-To use Crittr as a module just require it and choose your options
+To use crittr as a module just require it and choose your [options](#options)

 ##### Basic
 ```javascript